zentrum-lexikographie/dwdsmor/README.md

 as well as for using DWDSmor transducers for morphological analysis and paradigm
 generation:

+* `dwdsmor/` contains Python packages for using DWDSmor, including scripts for morphological analysis and for paradigm generation by means of DWDSmor transducers.
 * `share/` contains XSLT stylesheets for extracting lexical entries in SMORLemma format from XML sources of DWDS articles.
 * `lexicon/dwds/` contains scripts for building DWDSmor lexica by means of the